 Job description and job specification are two very important tools that are developed as an outcome of job analysis.
 An important part is played by these tools in the hiring process as they are needed for every position within the organization.
 The process of recruitment is quite complex, and requires a series of activities.
-The foremost step in this regard is carrying out the job analysis.
-Following this, to list down the requirements of the job, a statement known as the job description is developed.
-Job description is essentially the document that presents basic information about the job.
-Following the creation of a job description, job specification is determined.
+The foremost step in this regard is carrying out a job analysis.
+Following this, a statement known as the job description is developed to list down the basic requirements of the job.
+Job description is essentially a document that presents basic information about the job.
+After creating job description, the job specification is determined.
 Job specification is the document used to present the eligibility criteria for a certain job.
 It presents the requirements that individuals need to fulfill to be able to apply for the job.
 The right candidates for the job are selected in accordance with the job specifications.

-Hence, job designation and job specification are both very important for organizations and it is vital to understand them clearly so as to not use the two interchangeably.
+Hence, job description and job specification are both very important for organizations and it is vital to understand them clearly so as to not use the two terms interchangeably.

 Definitions and examples